oguzhandemirkaya/oguzhandemirkaya/README.md

 ## Hey, I'm Oğuzhan 👋

-"I'm a developer based in both Ankara and Istanbul.
+I'm a developer based in both Ankara and Istanbul.
 I enjoy building simple and efficient solutions, and I love exploring technology and creative coding. 💻✨

 ### Open Source Work 🚀
 Small just-for-fun open source projects I've been working on: